mesosphere-backup/ansible-dcos/README.md

 ## (Optional) Create CentOS machines in AWS

-This repo includes the Terraform script `setup-aws.tf` to create the CentOS machines to run the Ansible script on.
+This repo includes the Terraform script `terraform/aws.tf` to create the CentOS machines to run the Ansible script on.
 This script is just for testing purposes and you don't have to use it.

+- Copy `terraform/aws.tf` to `./aws.tf`
 - Run `terraform apply` to create the nodes on AWS

 There is also the script `setup-ansible.sh` that reads out the IPs from the machines created on AWS and creates the Ansible configuration files `group_vars/all/networking` and `hosts` by using the `.example` files as a template.